cartory/pryLogger/README.md

 # pryLogger

 This sample project demonstrates the usage of the `pryLogger` library for event logging and error handling in a C# application.
-The application makes REST API calls and configures email notifications in case of errors.
+The application makes REST API calls and configures email/rest notifications in case of errors.

 ## Requirements

-- **Connection Database**: Ensure you have an database set up with a valid connection string, in this case is with Oracle
+- **Connection Database**: Ensure you have an database set up with a valid connection string

 ## Usage Example